csswizardry/CSS-Guidelines/index.md

-Reducing, or, ideally, removing, location dependence means that we can move components around our markup more freely, but how about improving our ability to move selectors around components?
+Reducing, or, ideally, removing, location dependence means that we can move components around our markup more freely, but how about improving our ability to move classes around components?
 On a much lower level, there are changes we can make to our selectors that make the selectors themselves—as opposed to the components they create—more portable.
 Take the following example: